MinaStormcloud/hotels/README.md

 "Hotel Booking" allows users to create admin accounts to access booking details in the dashboard.
 The hotel info is provided by a database seeding file, so in order to access the data, the backend code must be run in Visual Studio.
 The code checks whether or not the data tables are empty, and if so, the database is seeded with data from the file.
 The SQL Server Object Explorer in Visual Studio shows what has been stored in the data tables.
 Before running the application, delete all files in the Migration folder and open the Package Manager window.
 Write "add-migration Initial" and wait for the command to finish.
 Write "Update-Database" to complete the process.
 If any of these commands result in error messages, try deleting the data tables for "Users", "Hotels", and "Rooms" before writing the commands again.
-A succesful execution of the commands will replace the deleted data tables and the files that were removed from the Migrations folder.
+A successful execution of the commands will replace the deleted data tables and the files that were removed from the Migrations folder.

 Now the application is ready to run.
 When Swagger starts up, backend data is passed to the frontend solution through the API.